mouldimus/notes/HTML_Concepts.md

 </html>
 ```

-The “`<script> alert("Hello, World!"); </script>`” code is JavaScript.
+The "`<script> alert("Hello, World!"); </script>`" code is JavaScript.

 ## Values
 [Jump Back](#contents)

 Nearly every computer programming language comes with certain data types built in and allows for the creation of other types of data by computer programmers.
-In JavaScript, these various types of data are called “values.”
+In JavaScript, these various types of data are called "values."
 There are six value types in JavaScript:

 - Strings (data that represent text or a series of text)
 - Numbers
 - Booleans (true or false statements)
 - Objects (things with state and behavior)
-- Functions (a block of organized, reusable computer code used to perform a single, related action – also called a subprogram or subroutine)
+- Functions (a block of organized, reusable computer code used to perform a single, related action - also called a subprogram or subroutine)
 - Values that are undefined

 ## Variables